HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 In this exercise we will practice using the Chrome debugger.
 Other browsers, such as FireFox, Edge and Safari have similar tools but the exact look and feel may be different.

-At the end of the `index.js` file of the exercise is a `quiz` object with multiple-choice questions that we would like you to complete as you follow along the instructions below.
+At the end of the `index.js` file of the exercise you will find a `quiz` object with multiple-choice questions that we would like you to complete as you follow along with the instructions below.

 > Read more about debuggers in general in the Study Guide: [Debuggers](https://hackyourfuture.github.io/study/#/tools/debuggers)
 >